 Last year, in August, I committed to becoming a runner again.
 I used to run, when I was younger.
 Then I got busy – and lazy about taking care of myself.
 So I started with the Couch to 5km program.
-When I got up to 5km, I committed to running at least two days a week.
+When I got up to 5km, I committed to running at least three days a week.
 I ran all year.
 This was really good for me.
 REALLY good, in so many ways…

 Then summer came again.
 It rained all summer.
 And it’s HOT in Florida.
 I went on vacation for several weeks.
 I had not run in more than one month.
 The time came when I knew I had to run again.
 So I opted to run on the treadmill at the gym.
 Day One I came back and finished 5km but it was UGLY.
 It hurt.
 I thought I was going to pass out.
 But I was proud of myself for doing it.

 I was afraid of Day Two.
 Now my legs were sore.

 When I arrived at the gym there were several old men walking on treadmills at one end of the row.
 On the other end of the row, Mr. Fitness was whipping out 7 minute miles.
 I went for the middle, which was empty.
 But then the television on my treadmill didn’t work.
 I’m way too ADHD to run for 30 minutes on a treadmill without a television, so I moved down one, toward Mr. Fitness.
 That television was out too.
 Then I found myself next to Mr. Fitness.

 It’s kind of embarrassing to run slowly next to someone who is running so fast, so I cranked up the speed to what I thought I could tolerate.
 Maybe a little bit faster than normal… because Mr. Fitness was going so fast.
 And I ran.
 I ran.
 And I ran.
 I thought about walking, but my pride was stronger.
 I kept running.